De re militari: Translations

 There may have been a Portuguese translation made in the 1430s, but it is not extant.
 Two early translations into Catalan survive each in a single manuscript.
 Owing to defects in the manuscript, the earlier of these, a direct translation from Latin, is not complete and nothing is known of its translator.
 The other, entitled Del mester darmes e dela art de cavalleria, was translated by the Valencian Jacme Castellà from a lost French intermediate.
 Jacme was active at the court of John I of Aragon.
-A single Spanish (Castilian) translation was made around 1400 by the friar Alfonso de San Cristóbal for King Henry III of Castile.
+A single Spanish (Castilian) translation was made around 1400 by the friar Alonso de San Cristóbal for King Henry III of Castile.
 It is preserved in six manuscripts.
-Alfonso included learned glosses for every chatper in book 1 and also for many other chapters.
+Alfonso included learned glosses for every chapter in book 1 and also for many other chapters.
 He also provided moralizing glosses that interpreted De re militari as advice for spiritual discipline.
+Alonso de Cartagena translated some excerpts from De re militari under the title Dichos de Séneca en el fecho de la cavallería, misattributing them to Seneca.

 The first full German translation of Vegetius was produced anonymously at the University of Vienna in 1438 for King Albert II of Germany, who had previously had excerpts translated.
 It was not a strictly literal translation.
 A second German translation by Ludwig Hohenwang was printed at Ulm in 1475.
 It was dedicated to Count Johann II von Lupfen.

 Manuscripts

+After retirement English-French historian Christopher Allmand conducted an exhaustive survey of every known manuscript De Rei Militari.
+This involved visiting libraries and archive collections across Europe.

 To the modern day, 226 Latin copies of the book have survived, not including translations to various other European languages.
 Many of them have a copious amount of personal notes on them, pointing at matters that have interested their contemporary owners.